In-Class#

 The amount left after 3 hours is 1.8225

-Problem 4.10: Radioactive decay half-time#
+Problem 4.10: Radioactive Decay Half-time#

 You would like to know how long it takes for the amount of radioactive material to fall below half of the initial amount.
 Modify your script from the previous problem to keep printing until the amount of material is less than half of the initial amount.
 When that happens, the script should print how many hours it took to reach that point.
 Your script should work correctly for any initial amount of material and for any valid decay parameter.